 The SCWMC recognizes the importance of a healthy biological community in meeting water clarity goals, especially in shallow lakes.
-Aquatic plant management is a key aspect in maintaining a healthy shallow lake.
 Studies of water quality following whole-lake aquatic vegetation management have shown mixed but promising results, although it is difficult to establish a numerical link or a specific load reduction.
-There is limited information available on the actual biomass of curlyleaf pondweed and other nuisance vegetation in these lakes.
-An aquatic vegetation management plan has been developed for Schmidt Lake.
-Aquatic vegetation surveys and management plans should be prepared for Bass and Pomerleau Lakes as well.
+There is limited information available on the actual biomass of curly-leaf pondweed and other nuisance vegetation in these lakes.
+An aquatic vegetation survey was previously prepared for Cedar Island Lake.
+Aquatic vegetation surveys and management plans should be prepared for Pike and Eagle Lakes as well.
 As BMPs are implemented and water clarity improves, the aquatic vegetation community will change.
 Surveys should be updated periodically and vegetation management plans amended to take into account appropriate management activities for that changing community.

-Estimated Cost: \$3,000 for management plan and \$4-5,000 per year/lake treated Funding Source: Cities, lake associations
+Estimated Cost: \$10,000 for aquatic plant survey and management plan per lake Funding Source: Cities, lake associations